Full Accessibility Plan for 2026-2029 – Printable Version (PDF)

 Background

-The ACA strives to realize a barrier-free Canada by 2040 and applies to federal jurisdiction, including Crown corporations, such as the FBCL.
+The ACA strives to realize a barrier-free Canada by 2040 and applies to federal jurisdictions, including Crown corporations, such as the FBCL.
 Among other things, the ACA requires federal entities to develop a plan to identify, remove and prevent barriers to accessibility.
-Plans should list initiatives and commitments to be implemented over three years and updated every three years, starting in 2023, with annual progress reports.
+Plans should list initiatives and commitments to be implemented over three years and subsequently updated every three years, with annual progress reports.
 Consultations with persons with disabilities and all affected or interested parties are essential to effectively develop an accessibility plan.
-Further, a mechanism for feedback on the plan, its actions and its progress enable a continuous conversation that greatly assist the overall objective.
+Furthermore, a mechanism for feedback on the plan, its actions and its progress enable a continuous conversation that greatly assist the overall objective.

 Contact Information and Feedback Process

-You may communicate with us with feedback about this Accessibility Plan or accessibility in general.
-Feedback may be submitted anonymously, if preferred.
+You may communicate feedback about this Accessibility Plan, barriers faced by employees or people who deal with The Federal Bridge Corporation Limited, or accessibility in general.
+Feedback may be submitted anonymously if preferred.
+All feedback received, other than anonymous feedback, will be acknowledged in the same manner it was received.
+Anonymous requests will be reviewed but not be responded to.
 Your feedback will improve accessibility within FBCL operations and will inform the next accessibility plan and annual progress reports.

 Mail: